Satya12325/Totality_Crope/README.md

 First, I make several small components, and I take some props.
 And map it with the components.
-For this project, i full of used React framework.
+For this project, i full of used React framework. and i used some Telwind Css for this project.

 #Link:- <a target="_blank" href="https://totality-corp-assignment.herokuapp.com/">OpenSea</a>